noahniemeijer/VOID/README.md

 - Basic working program using the light model Gemma3:1b.
 Which is an AI API powered by **_Google Gemini**_.
 - Working AI Reset.
-- Working automatical PATH configuration using brew.
+- Working automatical PATH configuration by the install script.